MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 ## Office 365 ProPlus readiness features in Configuration Manager (Current Branch)

-If you have at least Version 1902 of System Center Configuration Manager (Current Branch), we recommend using Configuration Manager for assessing application compatibility and readiness for Office 365 ProPlus in your organization.
+If you have at least Version 1902 of Microsoft Endpoint Configuration Manager (Current Branch), we recommend using Configuration Manager for assessing application compatibility and readiness for Office 365 ProPlus in your organization.

  Configuration Manager extends beyond the Readiness Toolkit to help with the Upgrade phase by providing the following features: